-Listed below are the changes to the 2024 FCIC-18190 General Standards Handbook with significant content change.
-All changes, and additions are highlighted.
-Minor changes and corrections are not included in this listing. \\\ used throughout the handbook indicate where major deletions occurred.
+Listed below are the significant changes to the FCIC-18190 General Standards Handbook.
+All changes and additions are highlighted.
+Minor changes and corrections are not included in this listing. \\\ are used throughout the handbook to indicate where major deletions occurred.